November 2016, part one - Kyoto

 5. Japan has one of the fastest and best organised traffic system in the world

-Japanese land from the sky seemed to me like a plank floating on water, later I found out that it has quite many hills and mountains
+Japanese land from the sky looked to me like a plant floating on water, later I found out that it has quite many hills and mountains

-We landed in Japan in November and as it turned out, it was a very good choice - a lot of sunny days and just a few rainy ones (it WAS snowing in Tokyo though, but I'll get to that :)).
-So the ideal time to visit is spring and autumn.
-In summer is it very hot and humid.
-In June you have periods of rain and in September-October there might be dangerous typhoons.
-So in most cases you choose between cherry blossoms or colorful autumn leaves, we chose the leaves :).
+We landed in Japan in November, and as it turned out, it was a very good choice - lots of sunny days and only a few rainy ones (it was snowing in Tokyo though, but I'll get to that :)).
+The ideal times to visit are spring and autumn.
+Summers are very hot and humid, June brings periods of rain, and in September to October, there can be dangerous typhoons.
+So, in most cases, you choose between cherry blossoms or colorful autumn leaves.
+We chose the leaves :).

-Despite the fact that most people will understand you if you use English, do not expect them to talk to you in English as well.
-To us it happened only in places like hotels and train stations, most Japanese people will talk back only in Japanese so be prepared to at least study few basic phrases, you will find it useful.
+Despite the fact that most people will understand if you speak English, don't expect them to talk back in English as well.
+For us, it only happened in places like hotels and train stations.
+Most Japanese people will respond only in Japanese, so it's a good idea to learn a few basic phrases - you'll find them useful.

 Kyoto

-Our first goal was Kyoto.
-I was immediately stunned by the sheer size and architecture of the Kyoto Main Railway Station.
-Main Japanese railway stations are designed to not only provide you with getaway for your transportation needs but also for your shopping and entertainment.
-For example part of Kagoshima Station was a Ferris wheel and the one in Kyoto a hotel and a museum.
-The place was just enormous, with stairs lit up with a Christmas light show seemingly going nowhere (later I found out they lead to more shopping and eventually to the roof).
+Our first destination was Kyoto.
+I was immediately stunned by the sheer size and architecture of Kyoto's main railway station.
+Major Japanese train stations are designed not only to serve your transportation needs, but also to offer shopping and entertainment.
+For example, Kagoshima Station features a Ferris wheel, while the one in Kyoto houses a hotel and a museum.
+The place was absolutely enormous, with a staircase lit up by a Christmas light show that seemed to go nowhere (later I discovered it continued to more shops and eventually to the roof).

-By the way, the Christmas tree in the station was decorated with motives of the city of Prague.
-It was because Prague is one of the sister cities of Kyoto and in 2016 to celebrate 50 years of sisterhood they decorated the tree with pictures of Czech churches and old houses.
+By the way, the Christmas tree at the station was decorated with motifs of the city of Prague.
+This was because Prague is one of Kyoto's sister cities, and in 2016, to celebrate 50 years of their partnership, the tree was adorned with images of Czech churches and historic houses.

 Merry Christmas from Kyoto!

-We were staying at K's House Kyoto hostel, quite known franchise of hostels.
-The accommodation was quite clean and for a good price.
-Six people in one room was just a little bit too much for me personally and in Japan they value every centimeter of free space :).
+We stayed at K's House Kyoto, quite a well-known hostel franchise.
+The accommodation was clean and reasonably priced.
+Sharing a room with six people was a bit too much for me personally, but in Japan they value every centimeter of free space :).

-When you see Japanese tourists in Slovakia taking pictures of everything (from statues to electric wires) you kind of get the similar idea in Japan and it changed my mind.
-It's because everything looks so much different you feel like on a foreign planet.
-So I also took pictures of all the things I could lay my eyes on and in result I got around 3,000 photos (you can check them out here and here).
+When you see Japanese tourists in Slovakia taking photos of everything - from statues to power lines - you start to understand it once you're in Japan.
+It's because everything looks so different, you feel like you've landed on another planet.
+I find myself doing the same thing - taking pictures of everything I laid my eyes on.
+In the end, I ended up with around 3,000 photos (you can find them here and here).

 Kyoto is full of tourists...